Developing high potential senior women

 It’s not enough to simply chastise companies for not having enough senior women, we need to actively encourage and support women into senior positions.

-Over the course of 7 months, The Inclusive Boards Women in Executive Leadership Programme will bring together senior women leaders from across sectors to support those who are looking to move to higher and or board positions.
+Over the course of seven months, the Inclusive Boards women in executive leadership programme brings together senior women from across sectors to support those who are looking to move to higher and/or board positions.

 1 to 1 Executive coaching